elobato92/Paper/Rough.md

 The community response to this change was generally positive.
-Print was made similar to other language's versions of printing output, which allows for well seasoned programmers to utilize print in a way that they feel is both familiar and accomidating.
+Print was made similar to other language's versions of printing output, which allows for well seasoned programmers to utilize print in a way that they feel is both familiar and accommodating.
 Print can be used with any other function and more flexibly in the code, which is better in line with what software developers would hope fore.

 For people who are new to programming and come to Python, the print statement can still be made as a friendly function.
 The implementation methods used while print was a statement still work for print now that it is a function, so programmers who wish to ignore the change absolutely can.
-Overall, this change makes print ore accessable for all types of programmers in the Python community, which is why the move was made without many complications of complaints from the community.
+Overall, this change makes print ore accessible for all types of programmers in the Python community, which is why the move was made without many complications of complaints from the community.

 ###Conclusion###

 The decision to move print from a statement to a function was overall a good idea.
 The community has since felt that print can now meet its more complicated demands when necessary without being overly complicated for the new users.
-The power and funcationality of the new print since Python 3.0 fits in much better with Python's feel as a language, as it still is simple, fast, and powerful.
+The power and functionality of the new print since Python 3.0 fits in much better with Python's feel as a language, as it still is simple, fast, and powerful.